minomy13/basic-api/README.md

 }
 ```

 In the part 'MongoDB' I will help you setting up the database.
+If this don't helps you enough, as allways ask me.

 The `TOKEN_SECRET` is completely random.
 You can use a password generator if you want.
 (About 64 charakters?)